From the RSPB – Nature Education | Research – The RSPB

 We are asking you and any adults who can connect children with green spaces to join us and our partner organisations and BCC departments as we continue to explore, discover, and create this programme.
 Helping us shape the Young Green Champions programme together with young children because we want to make sure it is developed in a way that is inclusive and relevant to all young people as we start to build a City of Nature that has young people in its heart.

-We held a really positive online workshop on 30th June, with huge thanks to the schools that attended and provide great feedback and input to the development of the programme. you can find the slides from the presentation here:
+We held a really positive online workshop with teachers in the summer, with huge thanks to the schools that attended and provide great feedback and input to the development of the programme.
+You can see a taster of the online training session by watching this short video: